AttoWeb/attoweb.org/content/about.md

 to a domain name.

 However, JavaScript really has all I need:
-1. AJAX files from the server (or fGitHub repository).
+1. AJAX files from the server (or GitHub repository).
 1. Render the markdown to HTML.
 1. Style the HTML with CSS.